geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/faq/index.rst

 What is the license of the GeoAdmin API ?
 -----------------------------------------

-The GeoAdmin API has a BSD license.
+The GeoAdmin JavaScript API has a BSD license.

 What are the technical restrictions of the GeoAdmin API ?
 ---------------------------------------------------------

-The GeoAdmin API has been tested in the two last version of the following browsers:  Firefox, Internet Explorer, Chrome, Safari.
+The GeoAdmin API has been tested in the two last versions of the following browsers:  Firefox, Internet Explorer, Chrome, Safari.

 The GeoAdmin API does support mobile devices.